Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 This script is a very configurable botting tool for the MMO game [Moomoo.io](http://moomoo.io).

 ## WARNING: Please do not download any code that claims that it will "fix" or "add features" to this bot code.
-People have been including trojans and viruses in these unofficial programs.
+People have been including trojans and viruses in those unofficial programs.
 The ONLY official Moomoo bot code authors are Mega-Mewthree and Nebula-Devs.
 DO NOT download any other code related to Moomoo bots.

 ## Resources